matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Lobby-Tutorial.jpg)

 The tutorial consists of 19 levels.
-Follow the insturctions on the Level Panel and the narrated audio to complete the levels.
+Follow the instructions on the Level Panel and the narrated audio to complete the levels.

 #### Navigating the Tutorial Using Level Panels